My Bloody Valentine (film): "The Ballad of Harry Warden"

 Although it was not credited on the film itself, the vocals for the end credits song, "The Ballad of Harry Warden", as well as other music cues heard in the film, were provided by Scottish-Canadian tenor John McDermott.
 In an interview with the Ghouls in the House podcast – his first and only interview on the subject – McDermott explained that he was a family friend of the film's composer, Paul Zaza, and just out of school when offered the opportunity to record vocals for the film.

 Release

-My Bloody Valentine was distributed by Paramount Pictures Corporation in the United States on February 11, 1981, and in Canada two days later.
+In December 1980, Paramount Pictures acquired North American distribution for My Bloody Valentine.
+The film was released in the United States on February 11, 1981, and in Canada two days later.